Finding International Communities in Japan

 Why the Need to Find Foreign Communities

 Between your busy work schedule and making personal time to explore the country or even relax on the weekend, it’s easy to let socializing fall by the wayside.
-Considering the language barrier, it can also be extremely difficult to connect with Japanese locals.
+Considering the language barrier, connecting with Japanese locals can also be extremely difficult.

-There are a variety of communities aimed directly towards building a more inclusive and international community within the country.
-Some of them are more generally focused, such as Foreigners Living in Japan, but many of them cater to specific categories of interests, including career, religion, location, and even hobbies.
+There are various communities in Japan that aim directly towards building a more inclusive and international community within the country.
+Some are more generally focused, such as Foreigners Living in Japan, but many cater to specific categories of interests, including career, religion, location, and even hobbies.

 Through these groups, people can share their troubles, offer advice, and even meet up in real life for gatherings and collaborations.
-Finding these groups can be a little tricky, but once you’ve found your niche, they can serve as vital tools for networking while you’re living in Japan and sometimes even outside as well.
+Finding these groups can be tricky, but once you’ve found your niche, they can serve as vital networking tools while living in Japan and sometimes outside as well.

-So. let’s discuss about the international communities in Japan for networking.
+So, let’s discuss the international communities in Japan for networking.
 Following are the examples and tips to help you in your quest for the same:

 Tokyo International Communication Committee (TICC)